akin-oladejo/can-anomaly-detection-v2/article.md

 - `detect_anomalies()`
 This method uses the model's internal representation of normal data to detect an anomaly.
 When predictions have been made, it prints the classification report and stores the F1 score of the model on the target attack in the model's `attack_f1` attribute.
 - `chart_f1()`
-Each model defines a `chart_f1()` method to visualize the performance of the model on the different attack datasets as a barplot of F1 values.
+Each class defines a `chart_f1()` method to visualize the performance of the model on the different attack datasets as a barplot of F1 values.

 The similarity of the three classes made it possible to define a single testing function, `test_method`, that runs the `detect_anomalies()` method for each attack type and visualizes their F1 scores: